5 Barbell Hamstring Exercises: Strengthen and Tone

 Their main purpose is to strengthen and lengthen your hamstrings, but your glutes and lower back will be engaged, as well.
 Elevated stiff leg deadlifts and dumbbell stiff leg deadlifts are great variations if you want to freshen up your routine, but if you want alternatives, you can do leg curls and lower back extensions.

-Stand with your feet a little bit narrower than shoulder-width apart and hold a barbell at your hips.
-Keep your legs straight and hinge at the hips to lower the barbell down the front of your legs.
+1. Stand with your feet slightly narrower than shoulder-width apart and hold a barbell at your hips

 3. Good Mornings